MediaflexPL/MFINAppPurchaseManager/README.md

 // It takes some time to get product info, we can check if it was already made if (purchaseManager.productRequestWasMade()) {
     // Let's buy something.
 First we must know which product to buy.
-Currently there's only one, so that's not really a problem. var product = purchaseManager.products()[0]; // Assign the first product to the variable purchaseManager.buyProduct(product); // Tell StoreKit to take it from here } else {
+Currently there's only one, so that's not really a problem. var product = purchaseManager.productWithID("my_super_product"); // Assign the desired product to the variable purchaseManager.purchaseProduct(product); // Tell StoreKit to take it from here purchaseManager.purchaseProductWithID("my_super_product"); // Or tell the class do handle its own stuff like retrieving the product
+} else {
     // Try again later
 }